 Jessner's Peel Ingredients

-The Jessner's peel is one of our most popular at-home peels.
-It offers versatile results by combining various ingredients.
-Jessner's peels contain salicylic acid, lactic acid and resorcinol.
-These ingredients help to reduce fine lines and acne and improve skin tone and texture.
-In addition, the Jessner's peel can combat sun damage, rosacea, age spots and shallow scarring.
+The Jessner's peel is able to offer such versatile results by combining salicylic acid, lactic acid and resorcinol.
+These three ingredients help to improve skin tone and texture by softening the bonds that hold dead skin cells together while also exfoliating on the surface.
+A Jessner's peel can combat sun damage, rosacea, age spots, acne, fine lines and shallow scarring.

-In this article, we'll break down the ingredients of the Jessner's peel to give you a better understanding of how it works and why.
+In this article, we'll break down the ingredients of the Jessner's peel in detail, to give you a better understanding of how it works and why.

 A Jessner's peel contains 14 percent salicylic acid, an acid that falls into the beta hydroxy group.
 You'll oftentimes also see this group referred to as "BHA."
 This group contains a wide variety of acids that have various applications; in cosmetics, these acids are useful because of their ability to penetrate the pores of your skin, where they can dissolve the upper layer of skin cells efficiently.
 This is due to the fact that beta (meaning two) hydroxy acids have two carbon atoms.
 By contrast, alpha hydroxy acids only contain one carbon atom, which keeps them on the surface of your skin.